Right to Acquire

 Purchasing your Havebury home through Right to Acquire

-The Right to Acquire is also limited to properties transferred from a local authority or built or purchased since 1 April 1997 using public funds.
+To qualify the tenant and the property need to be eligible for the Right to Acquire scheme.
+Properties that are in a designated rural area will not qualify for this scheme, it is also limited to properties that transferred from a local authority or were built or purchased since 1 April 1997 using public funds.

 Are you living in a flat?